Why are we doing Tairāwhiti wellbeing surveys?

 Visit Stats.govt.nz to read the 2021 Wellbeing statistics.

-Through the Tairāwhiti Wellbeing Survey, we will increase our response numbers to create a good sample size that accurately reflects Te Tairāwhiti.
-It means the data won’t be skewed with other regions and we will have our own data that can be compared to national wellbeing data.
+Through the Tairāwhiti Wellbeing Survey, we are increasing our response numbers to create a good sample size that accurately reflects Te Tairāwhiti.
+It means the data won’t be skewed with other regions and we have our own data that can be compared to national wellbeing data.
+On this website, you will see the data and insights gathered from the first two Tairāwhiti Wellbeing Surveys.

 What is covered in the Tairāwhiti wellbeing survey?